bisgardo/uber-challenge/README.md

 *   Add a file named `data-source-name` in the `res` (resource) directory.
 The contents on the file should be a string of the format `root:[root-password]@/locations` without any newlines (it is assumed that you connect though the server's root user).
+*   Obtain a API key to Google Maps and put it in a file (`res/maps-api-key`); also with no whitespace.
 *   [TODO Add description of running using `goapp` or IntelliJ with appropriate plugin(s).]

 ### Problems